 When providing this information, many facilities choose to describe the measures they have taken to prevent pollution and reduce the amount of toxic chemicals entering the environment.
 As a result, TRI serves as a tool for identifying effective environmental practices and highlighting pollution prevention successes.

 Access TRI's P2 Data

-- Use the TRI Search or myRTK to find P2 data for individual facilities
+- Use TRI Search to find P2 data for a specific facility

-- Use the P2 Search to find P2 activities or compare facilities' P2 progress
+- Use P2 Search to get info by sector, chemical or parent company, and compare P2 progress

 Other TRI P2 Resources